nakulbh/maglev/README.markdown

 A complete rewrite of the OneBusAway (OBA) REST API server in Golang.

+## Basic Commands

+All basic commands are managed by our Makefile:

+`make run` - Build and run the app with a fake API key: `test`.

+`make build` - Build the app.

+`make clean` - Delete all build and coverage artifacts.

+`make coverage` - Test and generate HTML coverage artifacts.

+`make test` - Run tests.

 ## Directory Structure

 * `bin` contains compiled application binaries, ready for deployment to a production server.